wp-plugins/music-store/readme.txt

 *   Publication Year: Enter the year of the song.
 *   Additional Information: URL of a webpage with additional information about the song.

+To define discounts in product's price for specific dates.

+*   New price: The price of product in discount dates.
+*   Valid from: First day of discounting.
+*   Valid to: Last day of discounting.
+*   Promotional text: Text for promote the discounts.

 The column on the right includes a form to enter the song's genre.

 **Creating collections**